ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/README.md

 ![image](SimHubPlugin/Images/Plugin-UI.png)

-To install the plugin, the plugin [binaries](https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal/releases), hidden inside the SimHub_plugin.zip, have to be copied to the SimHub directory, e.g. C:/Program Files (x86)/SimHub
+To install the plugin, the plugin [dll](https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal/releases) has to be copied to the SimHub directory, e.g. C:/Program Files (x86)/SimHub

 # Steps after flashing the firmware
 The pedal will not move initially after flashing.
 One has to open the SimHub plugin, connect to the pedal, and send a config with non-zero PID values.